pathbox/pathbox.github.io/_posts/2018-03-26-learn-about-interface-again.md

 ---
 layout: post
-title:  Learn about interface in Go again
+title:  Interface is not real, the real is the data and methods that interface defines
 date:   2018-03-26 20:30:06
 categories: Golang
 image: /assets/images/post.jpg